rubyforgood/human-essentials/puma-dev.md

 DIAPERBANK_KEY="secretpassword"
 ```

-In the diaper and partner apps you'll need to remove/comment out the environment checks.
-You can do a search for: `return if Rails.env != "production"` And just comment those out!

 In your development configuration files `development.rb` you may want to set the action_mailer config `config.action_mailer.default_url_options = { 'diaper.test' }` (or `partner.test`)

 Then start up puma-dev (`puma-dev` from the command line.)